jtaylor22/aircall-sre-tech-test/README.md

 AWS Access Key stored in Github Secrets.
 The deployment of a Node.js project to AWS Lambda can be done in one command:<br/>
 `claudia create --region eu-west-2 --api-module app`

+For further reading please see https://claudiajs.com/

 ## Terraform Cloud
 ![image](https://user-images.githubusercontent.com/20682803/131269215-c0372871-453d-4702-b0b1-d666ef4ce7f4.png)<br/>
 Terraform Cloud is used to build the following AWS resources:

 * S3 - bucket for hosting images resized by the crop-image lambda.
-* API Gateway - REST API for handling POST requests to /image
+* API Gateway - REST API for handling POST requests to /image.
 * Terraform Cloud Backend